 Legislation and policies

-Legislative and policy changes, along with a range of intergovernmental agreements, have made significant progress to enhance the settings for water management in NSW.
+Legislation and policy, along with a range of intergovernmental agreements, provide a strong foundation for water management in NSW.

 Water Reform Action Plan

-In December 2017, the NSW Government announced the Water Reform Action Plan.
-This plan is a response to recommendations by compliance reviews, including those of the Matthews Investigation, the Murray-Darling Basin Water Compliance Review and the NSW Ombudsman.
-The plan’s ambitious water reform program aims to improve compliance and enforcement, increase transparency of water use, and bring about better environmental water management in NSW.
+In December 2017, the NSW Government announced the Water Reform Action Plan, a response to recommendations by compliance reviews, including those of the Matthews Investigation, the Murray–Darling Basin Water Compliance Review and the NSW Ombudsman.
+The plan’s ambitious water reform program aims to improve compliance and enforcement, increase transparency of water use, and bring about better environmental water management in NSW especially in the northern Murray-Darling Basin.

 In April 2018, a new independent regulator commenced oversight of the compliance and enforcement of NSW’s water law.
 Called the Natural Resources Access Regulator (NRAR), it aims to act independently as a firm but fair regulator to improve public confidence in water compliance and enforcement.
 To strengthen joint compliance in the Murray–Darling Basin, NRAR has signed a memorandum of understanding on compliance cooperation with the Murray–Darling Basin Authority.